ATAMAN0/FMM_parall/README.md

 # Part-III
 ## parallelism per thread
 After parallelization, we change the value of num_thread to examine how the optimization performs with different thread counts.
-[2,4,8,16] the value
+[2,4,8,16].

 > We add two variable to be able to control the values of CHUNKS (iterations per thread) and NUM_THREADS (num_thread)
 ```C